jackbush/BCI-hack-experiments/README.md

 => served on localhost:9876
 ```

-## Debugging

-If you have a port conflift, it can fixed by trying another value at `server.js:6`.

 ## What you get

-Once running, navigating to (http://localhost:9876/index.html)[http://localhost:9876/index.html] will load a simple page.
+Once running, navigating to [localhost:9876/index.html](http://localhost:9876/index.html) will load a simple page.
 Opening the browser console will show the EEG data being served.

 The socket emits by default `test` and `eeg` objects. `test` emits `{foo : "bar"}` every 500ms; `eeg` emits a new EEG dataset every time the headset returns one.